liamjblair/repeat-prescription-automation/README.md

 ## Overview:

 Simple project automating repeat prescription of meditcations in the UK.
 Patient details are all held in .env variables such as address, emaill address and list of medications required.
-Airflow is used to trigged a script that sends of the required prescrition monthly to the doctors repeat prescription line. s
+Airflow is used to trigged a script that sends of the required prescrition monthly to the doctors repeat prescription line.

 ## Skills/Technologies
 Python / Apache Airflow / SMTLIB